ENGLISH LANGUAGE NOTES FOR ORDINARY LEVEL (FORM 1 – 4)

 English is most closely related to Frisian and Low Saxon, while its vocabulary has been significantly influenced by other Germanic languages, particularly Old Norse (a North Germanic language), as well as by Old Norman, French and Latin.

-ENGLISH LANGUAGE NOTES FOR ORDINARY LEVEL (FORM 1 – 4)
+ENGLISH LANGUAGE NOTES FOR ORDINARY LEVEL FORM 1 – 4

 Get free English Language notes from this post and other more secondary notes from our site.
 To view English Language study notes for a topic please hit links bellow

-ENGLISH LANGUAGE FROM ONE
+ENGLISH LANGUAGE FORM ONE

 ENGLISH LANGUAGE FORM TWO